Skip to main content

 • Get enough sleep.

-One of the challenges of using resistance bands is that it can be difficult to know exactly how much you’re lifting.
 “Some bands have instructions … that color-code which bands are easier [or] harder.
 Some of these bands or instructions note the load the band is trying to mimic,” Sullivan said.
 “It is actually hard to know the exact weight, so you often have to go off of ‘feel’ and reps, then note which band was used for the next workout.”

 For serious weightlifters looking for a more exact and scientific approach, the good news is that there are now a few innovative smart resistance band training systems that actually can tell you your effective lifting load.
 Some even allow you to set your desired resistance with the band for more precise training.
-The two best options are the LIT AXIS™ smart resistance bands and We Gym.
-Both systems employ smart technology with built-in sensors that allow you to track not only your reps and sets, but also how much resistance load you are using and your time under tension.

 The LIT AXIS system can even analyze each axis of movement, detect and correct muscle imbalances on the left and right sides of the body, and use that data to predict and prevent injuries.
-You can dial-in specific resistance loads you want to use up to 200 pounds, much like using traditional weights.
+You can dial in specific resistance loads you want to use up to 200 pounds, much like using traditional weights.
 Yet, you still have the convenience, portability, and functionality of traditional resistance bands.

 Similarly, with We Gym, you can adjust the exact resistance you want to use from 10 to 110 pounds.
 You can also view your workout metrics in real-time, giving you just as much control and precision over your resistance band workouts — if not more so — than when doing traditional weightlifting with clearly labeled weights.
-The system allows you to have more control over your progress and training to best support your muscle gains and hypertrophy goals.
+The system allows you to have more control over your progress and training to best support your muscle gains and hypertrophy training goals.

 Christine VanDoren